Skip to main content

 Tried: Use 'heap bins' instead of 'heap chunks' to inspect the tcache state right away.

-'heap bins' shows the freelist bins but not the raw chunk layout or addresses, so you cannot compute the byte offset from user_buf to the tcache fd pointer.
-You need 'heap chunks' (or 'vis') to see every chunk's address and size, then cross-reference with 'tcachebins' to find which fd pointer to target.
+'heap bins' shows the freelist bins but not the raw chunk layout or addresses, so there is no way to compute the byte offset from user_buf to the tcache fd pointer.
+Use 'heap chunks' or 'vis' to see every chunk's address and size, then cross-reference 'tcachebins' to pick the fd pointer to target.

 Tried: Run the binary without GDB first to observe its input prompts, then guess the offset from the heap dump zip file alone.

-The zip contains a static snapshot of one particular heap run; the actual heap base address randomizes with ASLR on each execution.
-The relative offset (-5144) must be derived from the live heap layout under GDB where you can read both user_buf's address and the tcache fd slot's address at the same runtime.
+The zip holds a static snapshot of one heap run, while the real heap base randomizes with ASLR on every execution.
+Derive the relative offset, -5144, from the live layout under GDB, where you can read user_buf's address and the tcache fd slot's address at the same moment.

 Learn more